khiav223577/multi_range/README.md

 ## Usage

 Allow you to manipulate a group of ranges.
+Such as merging overlapping ranges, doing ranges union and difference.

 ### Sample a number
 ```rb